 My father while his first wife was alive had intimate relationship with my mother without giving any legal divorce to his first wife and due to the reason, am born. recently my father died.
 I would like to know whether i get any right/s over the self acquired and ancestral properties of my father.

-Asked 4 months ago in Constitutional Law from Mysore, Karnatka
+Asked 2 years ago in Constitutional Law from Mysore, Karnataka

 Since your father and mother relationship is illegal she cannot claim any rights in his property.
 However you being a legitimate son of your father you can have equal rights in your father's self acquired properties alone.
 You cannot claim any right in his ancestral properties.

 1) i presume your father died intestate . on his demise you would have share in self acquired/ ancestral properties of your deceased father

 2) you can file suit for partition to claim your share in the property